clementwjl/AIHTeleBot/README.md

 Time for you to try your very creation!

-Windows: Run the following on your shell (Command Prompt)
+Windows: Run the following on your terminal (Command Prompt)
 ```
 python bot.py
 ```

-Mac: Run the following on your shell (zsh)
+Mac: Run the following on your terminal (zsh)
 ```
 python3 bot.py
 ```